CodySly/King-Crawlers-App/README.md

 ## Cloning the Repository to Contribute

-Now that you have Xcode set up, you can clone the Fruiteria iOS repository and start contributing.
+Now that you have Xcode set up, you can clone the King Crawlers App repository and start contributing.
 Here are the steps to clone the repository:

 1. **Fork the Repository**:
-   - Open your web browser and visit the [Fruiteria-IOS GitHub repository](https://github.com/CodySly/Fruiteria-IOS).
+   - Open your web browser and visit the [King-Crawlers-App GitHub repository](https://github.com/CodySly/King-Crawlers-App).
    - Click the "Fork" button in the upper-right corner.
 This will create a copy of the repository in your GitHub account.

 2. **Clone the Forked Repository**:
    - Open Xcode on your iOS device.
    - Go to Source Control > Clone.
    - In the "Clone Repository" dialog, enter the URL of your forked repository.
-It will be something like: `https://github.com/yourusername/Fruiteria-IOS.git`.
+It will be something like: `https://github.com/yourusername/King-Crawlers-App.git`.
    - Choose the local directory where you want to save the project.
    - Click "Clone."